-- You must complete the Free Application for Federal Student Aid (FAFSA). - You must be a US citizen or an eligible non citizen. - A credit check will be required before the DOE will approve your eligibility. - Credit decisions are only valid for 90 days. - If your credit is denied you may still be able to qualify for the Grad PLUS loan by appealing the credit decision or applying with an endorser.
+- You must complete the Free Application for Federal Student Aid (FAFSA). - You must be a US citizen or an eligible non citizen. - A credit check will be required before the DOE will approve your eligibility. - If your credit is denied you may still be able to qualify for the Grad PLUS loan by appealing the credit decision or applying with an endorser.